 1.1.
 These Conditions shall be incorporated into all contracts between Adcock Refrigeration and Air Conditioning Limited (Adcock) and the customer (Customer) for the supply to the Customer of Goods and/or Services.
-The Customer’s attention is particularly drawn to clause 15 (Limitation of Liability).
+The Customer’s attention is particularly drawn to clause 14 (Limitation of Liability).

 1.2.
 The following definitions and rules of interpretation apply:

-1.2.2.
-Contract: the contract between Adcock and the Customer for the supply of Goods and/or Services in accordance with these Conditions.
-1.2.3.
-Force Majeure Event: has the meaning given to it in clause 19.
+1.2.5 Contract: the contract between Adcock and the Customer for the supply of Goods and/or Services which incorporates these Conditions and the Order.

-2.2.
-These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
+2.4 These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 3.1.
 The Goods are as described in Adcock’s quotation.
 Adcock reserves the right to modify the Goods to be supplied including if required by any applicable statutory or regulatory requirement.
 Adcock shall notify the Customer in any such event.